 No matter how big your kitchen might be, there always seems to be a lack of storage space.
 Counters start to fill up quickly with every trip to the grocery store, and appliances like toasters and blenders eat up what little room is left.
 Thankfully, the situation is not as dire as it might seem.
 A little creativity, some elbow grease and a few perfectly placed storage and organization products can give you back the counter space your kitchen deserves.
-We might be best known here in Austin for our Murphy Beds, but we can give closets and kitchens a major space makeover, too.
+We might be best known in Austin and San Antonio for our Murphy Beds, but we can give closets and kitchens a major space makeover, too.
 These tips are a great place to start.

 1. Look Up!
 Use the Ceiling for Storage

 Even when you think your kitchen is stuffed to capacity and couldn’t possibly fit another item, you might be surprised to discover a whole area that is not being utilized at all.
 Look up and you’ll see the ceiling, which happens to be a great way to maximize kitchen space.
 Mount a metal rack to hang pots and pans, or just hang baskets that can store lighter items like plastic dishware or kitchen towels.

 2. Try a Fold-Down or Pull-Out Surface for Extra Space